5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Please read the following explanations carefully and follow the given instructions.
 In order to boot macOS with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your T530 model and the macOS version you want to install/run.

 ### Preparing the `config.plist`
+Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section and unpack it.
 Open the `config.plist` and adjust the following settings depending on your system:

 1. Set your display panel.
 In `DeviceProperties`, select the correct Framebuffer-Patch for your T530 model.
 Two types of display panels exist for this model: `HD+` (WSXGA and FullHD) and `HD` panels.
 Both are using different identifiers:</br>